krzkal91/Scripts_automation/README.md

 <ol>
   <li><b>DeleteInactiveUsers</b><br><br>
     Script created to automate deleting of deactivated AD users that have been placed in a specific OU 30 days after last edit.
-Created as an implementation of a 30 days deletion policy of a customer, running on a daily basis.
+Created as an implementation of a 30 days deletion policy of a customer, running on a daily basis.<br><br>
+    In ver.
+1.1 some minor fixes plus  fuctionality of sending the generated log file to admin emailaddress.
+    <br><br>
   </li><br>
   <li><b>Onboarding_Brukeropprettelse</b><br><br>
     Onboarding script used to create users in on prem AD and assign some basic access groups.
 Future releases will coordinate further steps with license/group and role assignment in O365/AzureAD.
 Based on a csv file exported from the system of the HR department script is creating a an AD user, email address, providing basic access and sending a notification by email to the manager and HR department.